f32c/f32c/rtl/cpu/README.md

-Also the cache, as it is implemented now for simplicity instruction fetch cycle must complete (receive ready) before chaning address for next fetch.
+Also the cache, as it is implemented now for simplicity instruction fetch cycle must complete (receive ready) before changing address for next fetch.

 If there is read cycle with cache miss, cache will